deepintent-ccs/DeepIntent/data/example/README.md

 # Example APKs

 This is the example designed to show how to config and run DeepIntent.
-This example will start from raw input APK files, please download the example APKs from [BaiduYun](https://pan.baidu.com/s/10HSPVJxEOkFOLSQQOiyjbg), whose password is *mxjc*.
+This example will start from raw input APK files, please download the example APKs from [BaiduYun](https://pan.baidu.com/s/1E0iE-Nm8xx4qsFB6PnkYwA), whose password is *nmqf*.

 ## Structure